kamya2544/World-Happiness-Report-EDA/README.md

   * Are there regional differences in happiness levels and their contributing factors?
   * How do freedom and generosity influence a country's happiness score?
   * What is the impact of corruption on perceived happiness?
-  * (Add any other specific questions you addressed in your EDA)

 ## Methodology